Greginkansas/-openhab-openhab1wiki/Hue-Binding.md

 The step size defines how fast the dimmer changes the color temperature.
 If no value is defined the default value of 25 is used.

-Here are some examples of valid binding configuration strings for brightness dimmer items:
+Here are some examples of valid binding configuration strings for color temperature dimmer items:

 ```java
 Dimmer  Light_GF_Lounge_BackCorner_T     {hue="1;colorTemperature"}